dmsmiley/detect-bh/README.md

-# Computational Detection of Intertextual Parallels in Biblical Hebrew
+# Intertextual Parallel Detection in Biblical Hebrew:
+## A Transformer-Based Benchmark

 A benchmark study evaluating transformer-based language models for detecting parallel passages in the Hebrew Bible, focusing on textual relationships between Chronicles and Samuel/Kings.